bancorprotocol/docs/api-reference/ethereum-smart-contracts/token/ethertoken.md

 # Function `deposit()` {#EtherToken-deposit--}

-deposit ether in the account
+deposit ether on behalf of the sender

 # Function `withdraw(uint256 _amount)` {#EtherToken-withdraw-uint256-}

-withdraw ether from the account
+withdraw ether to the sender's account

 ## Parameters:

 - `_amount`:  amount of ether to withdraw

+# Function `depositTo(address _to)` {#EtherToken-depositTo-address-}

+deposit ether to be entitled for a given account

+## Parameters:

+- `_to`:      account to be entitled for the ether

 # Function `withdrawTo(address _to, uint256 _amount)` {#EtherToken-withdrawTo-address-uint256-}

-withdraw ether from the account to a target account
+withdraw ether entitled by the sender to a given account

 ## Parameters: